Your right to complain

 You will then be informed in writing to whom any problem with service should be addressed.

-The person dealing with your complaint will inform the Complaints Partner, that a complaint has been made for our complaints file and so that she can monitor progress of the complaint.
+The person dealing with your complaint will inform the Complaints Partner, that a complaint has been made for our complaints file and so that they can monitor progress of the complaint.

 We hope that this simple procedure will deal with your concerns, however, if it does not you should write to the Complaints Partner either by email on or by post.